-Koy information Familiary Key information.
-For glossary and of explanatory notes, see Appendix A. nk to further information, within this document or elsewhere.
-Policy consultation period 4 December 2023 to 15 January 2024 Policy determined on 21 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Martin Brook, Headteacher Amendments after determination That are proof, 11000,000.
-Department for Education school number 879-4187 Age range 11 to 18 secondary school and sixth form 1 Early Years provision 2 No Type of school Academy Admissions authority Ted Wragg Trust Normal round intake, (relevant age group) Year 7 and Year 12 Published Admission Number 2025-26 180 in Year 7 30 in Year 12 3 Priority for children to another setting 4 No Priority for children from another setting High View Primary School Laira Green Primary School Lipson Vale Primary School Mount Street Primary School Prince Rock Primary School Salisbury Road Primary School St Andrew's CE Primary School St Peter's CE Primary School Designated religious character No Priority according to faith No Admissions catchment area No Entitlement to LA transport 5 Yes - if this is the nearest available school to home School uniform Yes Application Form www.plymouth.gov.uk/schooladmissions with a paper form available by calling 01752 307469 or from the school office.
+Key information.
+For glossary and explain Text in blue that is underlined like this is a natory notes, see Appendix A. link to further information, within this document or elsewhere.

+Policy consultation period 1 November 2024 to 10 January 2025

+Policy determined 12 February 2025

+Policy published on school website by 15 March 2025

+Policy contact Martin Brook, Headteacher

+Amendments after determination

+DfE school number 879-4187

+Age range 11 to 18 secondary school and sixth form

+Early Years provision No

+Type of school Academy

+Admission authority Ted Wragg Trust

+Normal round intake Year 7 and Year 12

+PAN for 2026-27 180 in Year 7 30 in Year 12

+Priority for children to another setting No

+Priority for children from another setting High View Primary School Laira Green Primary School Lipson Vale Primary School Mount Street Primary School Prince Rock Primary School Salisbury Road Primary School St Andrew's CE Primary School St Peter's CE Primary School

+Designated religious character No

+Priority according to faith No

+Admissions catchment area No

+Entitlement to LA transport Yes - if this is the nearest available school to home

+School uniform Yes

+Application Form www.plymouth.gov.uk/schooladmissions with a paper form available by calling 01752 307469 or from the school office.
 If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority.

 Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below Yes - only to be used for children of school staff priority.
+See below

+When to apply, normal round 1 September 2025 to 31 October 2025. late applications accepted5

+Decision 2 March 2026

-See below When to apply, normal round admission 1 September to 31 October 2024.
-Late applications accepted 6 Normal round decision 3 March 2025 When to appeal from 31 March 2025 or from 20 school days after the refusal 7 Deadline to submit appeal8 22 April 2025.
+• When to submit an appeal from 31 March 2026 or from 20 school days after the refusal

+Deadline to submit appeal 20 April May 2026.
 Later appeals accepted.

-Deadline to hear appeal, normal round 24 June 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 8 to 11 from 1 September 2025 for Year 7
+Deadline to hear appeal 23 June 2026

+When to apply, in-year from 1 June 2026 for Year Groups 8 to 11 from 1 September 2026 for Year 7

-1 See the separate admissions policy for sixth form.
+&lt;sup>1 See the separate admissions policy for sixth form.